 Revit conversions can be broken down into three classifications:

 Even large projects often begin with nothing more than back-of-an-envelope sketches.
-A BIM conversion services firm can convert these 2D images into BIM files, which will add visual depth and interest to your designs.
+A BIM conversion services firm can convert these 2D images into BIM files, adding visual depth and interest to your designs.
 The CAD drawings and other information in these files can be easily retrieved and printed.

-Paper drawings are often difficult to store.
-They are subject to weathering and deterioration and are easily misplaced or lost.
+Paper drawings are often difficult to store, are subject to weathering and deterioration, and are easily misplaced or lost.
 Drawings stored in a BIM file are readily reproduced, and multiple copies can be easily printed.
-Also, by converting your paper drawings into digital ones, you’ll be creating permanent records of your designs.
+Also, you’ll create permanent records of your designs by converting your paper drawings into digital ones.

 There are several other benefits to using an Autodesk conversion service company to convert your project documents to Revit BIM files:

-– Blueprints and other documents are often too large to scan easily on typical office equipment.
+– Blueprints and other documents are often too large to scan on standard office equipment.
 Revit conversion companies have specialized equipment dedicated to this service.

 – The costs for shipping documents through an overnight delivery service can quickly add up, especially when multiple changes are being made to your designs.
 But once you have stored data digitally, you can transmit the information electronically at virtually no cost within seconds.

 – Once an AutoCAD drawing services company has digitized your drawings, the text information within those drawings becomes searchable.
-Material specifications, part names and numbers, and vendor information that you previously had to search for become instantly accessible to you.
+Material specifications, part names and numbers, and vendor information you previously had to search for become instantly accessible.

 – Compared to a hand drawing, it is usually faster and much easier to make changes to a drawing saved in a format that is readable by CAD and BIM programs.

 – Having an AutoCAD drawing services freelancer prepare digital files of your project can be a vital part of your disaster recovery plans.
-BIM project files, properly stored and regularly backed up, can minimize downtime in the event of a fire, flood, or other catastrophe.
+Properly stored and regularly backed up BIM project files can minimize downtime in the event of a fire, flood, or another catastrophe.

-Members of Cad Crowd’s Revit conversion network have the equipment and expertise to quickly and accurately convert your paper documents to digital files.
+Cad Crowd’s Revit conversion network has the equipment and expertise to quickly and accurately convert your paper documents to digital files.
 We can put you in touch with a pre-qualified and vetted migration professional today!

 An exciting new method of converting existing project information is the direct conversion of laser scans of a job site into a BIM model, a process known in the industry as Scan to BIM.

 Best practices surrounding CAD drawings for a construction project will include mention of as-built drawings.
 As the name implies, as-built drawings are digital models of the project at various stages of completion.
-As-built drawings will invariably differ from original design drawings due to change orders, alterations to the plans made in the field to accommodate unforeseen obstacles, and, sometimes just plain bad workmanship.
+As-built drawings will invariably differ from original design drawings due to change orders, alterations to the plans made in the field to accommodate unforeseen obstacles, and poor artistry.

 By far, the best method of creating as-built drawings is to use laser scanners (the scan in Scan to BIM) to image the construction project.
-This process is sometimes referred to by either of two acronyms—LIDAR (Light Detection and Ranging) or LADAR (Laser Detection And Ranging).
-These scanners send out pulses of laser light into the surrounding environment.
-Sensors record when the light is reflected off any object and returned to the system.
+This process is sometimes referred to by either of two acronyms—LIDAR (Light Detection and Ranging) or LADAR (Laser Detection and Ranging).
+These scanners send pulses of laser light into the surrounding environment, and sensors record when the light is reflected off any object and returned to the system.
 Circuitry within the scanner accurately measures the transit times of the laser pulses.
 The result is that the distance to every point on the job site or within a building is recorded with incredible accuracy.

 The entire set of data thus stored by the scanner is known as a point cloud model.
-A point cloud model file is often enormous—tens or hundreds of gigabytes in size.
-To make that much data more manageable, a process called point cloud modeling converts this data into a 3D model of the project.
-(This is, of course, the BIM part of Scan to BIM).
+A point cloud model file is often enormous—tens or hundreds of gigabytes.
+To make that much data more manageable, a process called point cloud modeling converts this data into a 3D project model (the BIM part of Scan to BIM).
 The accompanying metadata is saved as part of the model.